 Motioning for everyone to stand back, I moved to the entrance of the maze and released my intent.

-Extending the like I would Beleros Aura, I watched as plants fought against the effects of cold and winter.
+Extending Cyronax Aura as I would Belenos Aura, I watched as plants fought against the effects of cold and winter.
 Regenerating and repairing any damage they took.
 The aura I was generating wasn’t cold enough to do what I’d envisioned.

 Reaching deeper, I fought to grasp that part of my bloodline that made me Unseelie.
 The magics and inheritance that the God Cyronax had gifted me.
-Slowly, as I coaxed and harnessed the bits of me that I had long ignored, I began to gain control.
+Slowly, as I coaxed and harnessed the bits of me that I had long ignored, that had just awakened, I began to gain control.

 Good and evil.